BLOG

 Including Extraneous Information

 A disclosure regarding background investigation must focus solely on the background check.
-Avoid adding details about company policies, liability releases, or unrelated employment terms.
+Avoid adding details about company policies, liability releases, unrelated employment terms, or even state-specific background check language.

 Failing to Provide a Stand-Alone Document

-Combining the background check form with other application materials, like drug testing consent, can cause legal issues.
+Combining the disclosure form with other application materials, like drug testing consent, can cause legal issues.
 Courts have consistently ruled that this practice violates FCRA guidelines.

 Outdated Templates